redmach/redmach.github.io/_posts/2025-04-24-MythicC2-Kali.md

 layout: post
 ---

+## Mythic

+Mythic as a C2 for macOS targets:

+- Mythic was designed to control macOS endpoints (via agents like Apollo’s macOS siblings or other macOS‑focused payloads).
+Mythic as a server stack running on Docker; the Mythic server is a big pile of Docker containers.
+Docker on macOS itself already runs inside a lightweight VM.

 This guide shows how to install Mythic C2 on Kali, configure it, and get a first Windows callback using the Apollo agent and HTTP C2 profile.

 ---